 Customize these templates to suit your needs, preview them, and launch a chatbot quickly.
 Also, no technical knowledge is required to use these templates.

 You can deploy the bot and integrate it with ProProfs Knowledge Base.
 This ensures the bot is better informed to reply to people’s questions.

 So when a visitor asks a routine question, the bot looks for relevant results from your knowledge base and displays the right results as soon as visitors type in a keyword.

-Educate Customers on Bot Commands
+7. Inform Customers About Bot Commands

 Designing a chatbot is only half the battle, as educating customers on how to use the bot properly is equally important.